2025 July 19

 - Switching to the Hugo static site generator - reasons, resources, more

 Who cares?
-The pandemic had ended my employability, the set of long in-depth posts I had drafted lost their immediate appeal, and the field lurched from React and TypeScript (two things I opposed but tolerated) to AI injection into everything (which I still can't believe anyone is falling for, even more so than Evangelical traitors embracing Nazi KKK fascism).
+The pandemic and ageism had ended my employability, the set of long in-depth posts I had drafted lost their appeal, and the field lurched from React and TypeScript and Test Nothing (all things I deplore) to AI injection into everything (which I still can't believe anyone is falling for, notwithstanding the Evangelical traitors who have openly smilingly embraced Nazi KKK fascism).

-I wasn't enthused by the build process anymore, especially relying on shortcodes for things that should be simple, such as embedding HTML into Markdown.
+I wasn't enthused by the build process anymore, especially embedding shortcodes in Markdown for things that should be simple, such as embedding HTML in Markdown.

 More to come...